chavarera/PythonScript/Module/BasicOfModule.md

 ### How to rename imported modules?
 - **as** keyword is used to bind a new name to an object.
-- If you import a module directly and then import the same module but with a different name via as both names will point to the exact same object.
+- If you import a module directly and then import the same module but with a different name via as both names will point to the same object.

 Syntax:
 ```python